Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 SQL injections can offer a RCE (Remote Code Execution) if the database server has a way to execute code.
 For example on Microsoft SQL Server, we can stack a `xp_cmdshell` procedure to execute shell commands within SQL Server.

+SQL injections are prevented with user input sanitization and prepared statements.

 **Havij** is a tool that can detect SQL injection vulnerabilities of a website.

 **SQLmap** is another penetration tool that detects SQL injections in web applications.